stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

 fluttered about filthy gutters; handbills and papers printed in many tongues and in many characters, yet all bearing messages of crime and rebellion.
-In these writings the people were urged to tear down the laws and virtues that our fathers had exalted; to stamp out the soul of the old America&mdash;the soul that was bequeathed through a thousand and a half years of Anglo-Saxon freedom, justice, and moderation.
+In these writings the people were urged to tear down the laws and virtues that our fathers had exalted; to stamp out the soul of the old America--the soul that was bequeathed through a thousand and a half years of Anglo-Saxon freedom, justice, and moderation.
 It was said that the swart men who dwelt in The Street and congregated in its rotting edifices were the brains of a hideous revolution; that at their word of command many millions of brainless, besotted beasts would stretch forth their noisome talons